calebclayreagor/DELAY/README.md

 ## How To Use

-### Finetune a trained model on a new single-cell dataset with partial ground truth (Step 1)
+### Finetune a trained model on new single-cell datasets with partial ground truths (Step 1)

 ```
 # Prepare mini-batches of known TF-target examples from ground truth data (e.g. ChIP-seq)